kurt-krueckeberg/dactyl_manuform_5x6_2/README.md

 Re-flashing the keyboard with the Via firmware file [handwired_dactyl_manuform_5x6_5_via.hex](https://www.caniusevia.com/docs/download_firmware#0) from <https://www.caniusevia.com/docs/download_firmware> did not help.
 The same problem results.

-Nor can you use the Via Configurator the normal way to reassign the keys.
+Nor can you use the Via Configurator in the normal way to reassign the keys.

 All this suggests the problem is with the hardware.